-Floor & Decor is a highly differentiated, rapidly growing specialty retailer of hard surface flooring and related accessories with 39 warehouse-format stores across 12 states.
+Floor & Decor is a highly differentiated, rapidly growing specialty retailer of hard surface flooring and related accessories with 41 warehouse-format stores across 12 states.
 We offer what we believe is the industry's broadest in-stock assortment of tile, wood, laminate and natural stone flooring along with decorative and installation accessories at everyday low prices.
 Our stores appeal to a variety of customers, including professional installers and commercial businesses ("Pro"), Do it Yourself customers ("DIY") and customers who buy the products for professional installation ("Buy it Yourself" or "BIY").
 The combination of our category and product breadth, low prices, instock inventory in project-ready quantities and highly engaged customer service positions us to gain share in the growing and fragmented hard surface flooring market.
-Based on these characteristics, we believe Floor & Decor is a "category killer" with an opportunity to significantly expand our store base to over 350 stores nationwide.
+Based on these characteristics, we believe Floor & Decor is redefining the hard surface flooring category and that we have an opportunity to significantly expand our store base to over 350 stores nationwide within the next 15 years, as described in more detail below.

 Our warehouse-format stores, which average approximately 70,000 square feet, are typically larger than any of our specialty retail flooring competitors' stores.
 When our customers walk into a Floor & Decor store for the first time, we believe they are amazed by its size, our everyday low prices and the breadth and depth of our merchandise.
 Our stores are easy to navigate and designed to interactively showcase the wide array of designs and product styles a customer can create with our flooring and decorative accessories.
 We engage our customers through our trained store associates and designers, as well as our staff dedicated to serving Pro customers.
 In addition to our stores, our merchandise is also available at FloorandDecor.com for store pick-up or delivery.
-We believe these factors position Floor & Decor as the leading one-stop destination for Pro, DIY and BIY hard surface flooring customers in our markets.
+We believe these factors position Floor & Decor as the leading one stop destination for Pro, DIY and BIY hard surface flooring customers in our markets.

-We believe our differentiated business model and culture have created competitive advantages that are responsible for our strong financial performance, as evidenced by the following:
+We believe our differentiated business model and culture have created competitive advantages that are responsible for our success, as evidenced by the following:

-- five consecutive years of double digit comparable store sales growth averaging 14.2% per year, ending with a 22.1% increase in fiscal 2013; - store base expansion from 28 warehouse-format stores at the end of fiscal 2011 to 38 at the end of fiscal 2013, representing a CAGR of 16.5%; - total net sales growth from \$276.4 million to \$441.4 million from fiscal 2011 to fiscal 2013, representing a CAGR of 26.4%; - total four-wall Adjusted EBITDA growth from \$44.9 million to \$76.8 million from fiscal 2011 to fiscal 2013, representing a CAGR of 30.8%; and - Adjusted EBITDA growth from \$29.8 million to \$41.8 million from fiscal 2011 to fiscal 2013, representing a CAGR of 18.3%, which includes significant investments in our sourcing and distribution network, integrated IT systems and corporate overhead to support our future growth.
+- five consecutive years of double digit comparable store sales growth averaging 14.2% per year, ending with a 22.1% increase in fiscal 2013; - store base expansion from 28 warehouse-format stores at the end of fiscal 2011 to 38 at the end of fiscal 2013, representing a CAGR of 16.5%; - total net sales growth from \$276.4 million to \$441.4 million from fiscal 2011 to fiscal 2013, representing a CAGR of 26.4%; and - Adjusted EBITDA growth from \$29.8 million to \$41.8 million from fiscal 2011 to fiscal 2013, representing a CAGR of 18.3%, which includes significant investments in our sourcing and distribution network, integrated IT systems and corporate overhead to support our future growth.
+For a reconciliation of net income to Adjusted EBITDA, see Note 8 to the information contained in "-Summary Consolidated Financial and Other Data."